shaik1002/biggitlabbomb/doc/user/application_security/secret_detection/pipeline/index.md

 1. In the **Branch** text box, enter the name of the default branch.
 1. Select **Commit changes**.

-Pipelines now include a pipeline secret detection job.
+Pipelines now include a pipeline Secret Detection job.

 #### Use an automatically configured merge request